Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV

 \begin{thm} [\cite{detto}, Main Theorem] Let $K$ be a global field, $\varphi\in K[z]$ be a polynomial of degree $d\geq 2$ and $s$ be the number of bad primes of $\varphi$ in $K$.
 The number of preperiodic points of $\varphi$ in $\mathbb{P}^N(K)$ is at most $O(\text{s log s})$. \end{thm}

-Since Benedetto's Theorem \ref{main} applies to any polynomial $\varphi$ of arbitrary degree $d\geq 2$ defined over any number field $K$, it then follows that one can immediately apply Benedetto's Thm \ref{main} to any polynomial $\varphi$ of arbitrary odd or even degree $d> 2$ defined over any number field $K$ and then obtain the upper bound in Theorem \ref{main}.
+Since Benedetto's Theorem \ref{main} applies to any polynomial $\varphi$ of arbitrary degree $d\geq 2$ defined over any number field $K$, it also then follows that one can immediately apply Benedetto's Theorem \ref{main} to any polynomial $\varphi$ of arbitrary odd or even degree $d> 2$ defined over any $K$ and as a result obtain the upper bound in Theorem \ref{main}.

 Seven years after the work of Benedetto, in the year 2012, Narkiewicz's work \cite{Narkie} not only showed that any $\varphi_{d,c}$ defined over $\mathbb{Q}$ with odd degree $d\geq 3$ has no rational periodic points of exact period $n > 1$, but his also showed that the total number of $\mathbb{Q}$-preperiodic points is at most 4.
 We restate this result here as the following: